 Non-rigid structure from motion plays an important role in computer vision application such as human-computer interaction, motion capture, tracking, etc. Without the knowledge of a shape deformation model, this task is severely under-constrained, because multiple shape configurations can project to the same image location.
 Our approach builds on volumetric template-based approaches and can be divided in two components:

 - Estimation of camera and shape deformation

-The template serves as geometric and topological prior for the next step, where the template model is modified in order to satisfy the constraints imposed by the new input image depicting the object in a deformed state.
-The energy function that is minimized comprises two main terms, one accounts for the data fitting, the other controls the smoothness of the deformation.
+First, we compute a 3D template model of the rest pose from a multi-view image set with traditional rigid reconstruction techniques.
+The template serves as geometric and topological prior for the NRSfM task, where the template model is modified in order to satisfy the constraints imposed by the new input image depicting the object in a deformed state.
+The energy function minimized comprises two main terms, one accounts for the data fitting, the other controls the smoothness of the deformation.
 The data fitting term enforces that specific 3D surface points project to the correct image location and penalizes volume configurations that project outside the object silhouette.
 The deformation is regularized three-fold by taking into account temporal and surface smoothness as well as volume preservation.

-Template-Based 3D Non-Rigid Shape Estimation from Monocular Image Sequences, Proc.
-Vision, Modeling, and Visualization (VMV), Bonn, Germany, Sep.
+Template-Based 3D Non-Rigid Shape Estimation from Monocular Image Sequences, Proceedings of Vision, Modeling, and Visualization (VMV), Bonn, Germany, Sep.
 2017.